Machine Learning (In) Security: A Stream of Problems: Evaluation

 As an analogy, consider image classification problems whose objective is to identify objects represented in images (for instance, buildings, animals, locations, etc).
-These challenges often provide multiple datasets that are used by many solutions.
-For instance, the CIFAR challenge~\cite{cifar} is composed by two datasets: CIFAR-100, which has one hundred classes of images, and CIFAR-10, which is a filtered version of CIFAR-100, containing just ten classes.
+These challenges often provide multiple datasets that are used as a baseline by many solutions.
+For instance, the CIFAR challenge~\cite{cifar} is composed of two datasets: CIFAR-100, which has one hundred classes of images, and CIFAR-10, which is a filtered version of CIFAR-100, containing just ten classes.
 Imagine two research work proposing distinct engineering solutions for image classification, one of them leveraging CIFAR-10 and the other leveraging CIFAR-100.
-Although one of the approaches present a higher accuracy than the other, is it fair to say that this one is better than the other?
-Clearly not, because the task involved in classifying distinct classes is also distinct.
+Although one of the approaches presents a higher accuracy than the other, is it fair to say that this one is better than the other?
+No, because the task involved in classifying distinct classes is also distinct.
 The same reasoning is valid for any cybersecurity research involving ~\ac{ML}.
-Thus, authors should care to not perform comparison involving distinct classes of applications, such as comparing, for instance, approaches involving Dynamic System Call Dependency Graphs, a computationally costly approach, with static feature extraction approaches is misleading because each type of work presents different nature and challenges.
-Finally, it is strongly recommended that researchers share their source codes with the community to make their work compatible with any other dataset (which in the majority of the works are not shared), allowing future researches to compare different approaches in the same scenario.
+Thus, authors should care to not perform comparisons involving distinct classes of applications, such as comparing, for instance, approaches involving Dynamic System Call Dependency Graphs, a computationally costly approach, with static feature extraction approaches.
+This is misleading because each type of work presents different natures and challenges.
+Finally, it is strongly recommended that researchers share their source codes with the community to make their work compatible with any other dataset (which in the majority of the works are not shared), allowing future researchers to compare different approaches in the same scenario.